• Skip to main content

 Codicil: Codicils must be executed in accordance with the same state laws that are applicable to Wills.
 A Codicil to a Will references the original document and states the changes you are making.
 Many times it is a better idea to create a new Will rather than use a Codicil.
 If you go back to the same lawyer that created your document, this is very easy to accomplish.

-Never, ever make changes in your California Will by crossing out words or sentences, making notes in the margins or making notes or any other correction or change you are trying to accomplish.
+Never, ever make changes in your California Will by crossing out words or sentences, making notes in the margins or any other correction or change you are trying to accomplish.
 If you do this, your Will is considered invalidated.

 Never, ever keep old Wills around with your new Will, the old Wills should be destroyed to avoid any confusion after your death.
-If they are kept around and produced in court during a Probate the Judge could decided that the testator or testatrix was confused as to the disposition of their estate and that is why they did not destroy the old Will.
+If they are kept around and produced in court during a Probate the Judge could decide that the Will maker was confused as to the disposition of their estate and that is why they did not destroy the old Will.

 How do I Revoke my Will